MohanDave/PiPeLine-AWS-GIT-Jenkins-Ansible-DockerHUB-HOST/ANSIBLE.md

 .
-The DockerHub was loggen in on the Ansible server
+The DockerHub was logged in on the Ansible server